Burnhauser History, Family Crest & Coats of Arms

 Early History of the Burnhauser family

-Another 224 words (16 lines of text) covering the years 1449 and 1665 are included under the topic Early Burnhauser History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burnhauser research.
+Another 165 words (12 lines of text) covering the years 1449 and 1665 are included under the topic Early Burnhauser History in all our PDF Extended History products and printed products wherever possible.

 Burnhauser Spelling Variations

 Spelling variations of this family name include: Bernhausen, Bernhauser, Bernhaussen, Bernhausser, Burnhausen, Burnhauser, Burnhaussen, Bernhausser, Bernehausen, Bernehauser, Bernehaussen, Bernehausser, Bernhosen, Berhoser, Bernhossen, Bernhosser, Bernhaus, Burnhaus, Burnhauser, Bernehaus, Bernehauser, Bernhouse, Burnhouse and many more.